PacoVu/IODClientForWindowsUniversal/README.md

 *Description:*
 * Parses a json string and returns an object type based on the API name (defined by hodApp).

 >Note: Only APIs which return standard responses can be parsed by using this function.
 A list of supported APIs can be found from the SupportedApps class.

 *Parameters:*
 * hodApp: a string identify an HOD API.
-Detect supported APIs' responses from SupportedApps.
+Supported APIs' standard responses are defined in the SupportedApps class.
+E.g. SupportedApps.RECOGNIZE_SPEECH.
-* jsonStr: a json string returned from a synchronous API call or from the GetJobResult function.
+* jsonStr: a json string returned from a synchronous API call or from the GetJobResult or GetJobStatus function.

 *Return value:*
 * An object containing API's response values.
+If there is an error or if the job is not completed (callback from a GetJobStatus call), the return object is null and the error or job status can be accessed by calling the GetLastError function.

 *Example code:*